ShngJZ/WildCamera/README.md

 │   │   ├── wild_camera_all.pth
 │   │   ├── wild_camera_gsv.pth
 ```
-Use this script to download data in your preferred location.
+Use the script to download data in preferred location.
 Entire dataset is around 150 GB.
 ```bash
 ./asset/download_wildcamera_dataset.sh